-September 9, 2020 — Today is the feast day of Saint Peter Claver, a Jesuit missionary known as the patron saint of slaves, African missions and interracial justice.
-St. Claver spent his life serving African slaves who were brought to Colombia during the 17th century.
+September 9, 2022 — Today is the feast day of Saint Peter Claver, a Jesuit missionary known as the patron saint of slaves, African missions and interracial justice.
+St. Claver spent his life serving enslaved Africans who were brought to Colombia during the 17th century.

 Born on June 26, 1580, in Catalonia, Spain, St. Claver studied at the University of Barcelona and joined the Jesuits at age 20 in 1602.
 While studying philosophy at Majorca in 1605, St. Claver developed a friendship with Jesuit Brother Alphonsus Rodriguez.
 Br.
 Rodriguez, who spent his days doing menial work as a doorkeeper, encouraged St. Claver to become a missionary in the Spanish colonies in America.

-St. Claver threw himself into his ministry, bringing aid to the African slaves despite his own health problems and the language barrier between himself and the population he served.
+St. Claver threw himself into his ministry, bringing aid to enslaved persons despite his own health problems and the language barrier between himself and the population he served.
 With the help of multi-lingual catechists, St. Claver boarded every slave ship that entered the harbor.
-He was able to work among the slaves, offering immediate relief with medicines, biscuits, brandy, tobacco and lemons.
+He was able to work among the enslaved people, offering immediate relief with medicines, biscuits, brandy, tobacco and lemons.
 “We must speak to them with our hands,” he said, “before we try to speak to them with our lips.”
-Whenever he came upon a baby born during the voyage or a dying slave, St. Claver would stop to baptize them immediately.
+Whenever he came upon a baby born during the voyage or a dying person, St. Claver would stop to baptize them immediately.

 Learn more about the Knights of Peter Claver